 We ensure quality, budget-alignment, and timely delivery by our expert instructors.

-You probably know that an Issue Log is an essential Project Management tool.
-This is specifically because Project Management includesmultiple changes, Issues, and risks.
+What is an Issue Log?
+An Issue Log is an essential Project Management tool.
+This is specifically because Project Management includes multiple changes, issues, and risks.
 To adequately cater to each of them, this tool helps Project Managers stay on top of their projects.

 However, Project Managers may find it difficult to work on time if the Issue Log is not properly created.
 Thus, this blog will talk about this tool, its significance in Project Management, and how to make it.